Working in the UK

 The period between official notification of the viva outcome and unconditional approval of degree, which includes time working on corrections if applicable, is considered a return to full-time study.
 Working during this time can only be undertaken as follows:

-- Students who are not studying on a Tier 4 visa can continue to work full-time during this period unless the viva outcome is ‘revise and resubmit’.
+- Students who are not studying on a Student visa can continue to work full-time during this period unless the viva outcome is ‘revise and resubmit’.

-- Students on a Tier 4 visa can only work for up to 20 hours a week in accordance with the restrictions of their Tier 4 visa.
+- Students on a Student visa can only work for up to 20 hours a week in accordance with the restrictions of their Student visa.